Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Introduction

+Cell matching can also be carried out between an imaging volume and a standard annotated atlas (e.g., OpenWorm \cite{openwormszigeti2014} or NeuroPAL \cite{NeuroPAL}) with known cell-type identities (see \nameref{sec:ID definition} for a definition).
+Neurons or muscle cells in fixed and straightened worms can be recognized and mapped to the atlas using registration methods \cite{PengH_BI_2011} and more recently, probabilistic models that take into account variability of cell positions \cite{KatoS__2019, PaninskiL_MICCAI-M2_2020, HangLu_2021} and take advantage of color information \cite{NeuroPAL} to improve the recognition accuracy \cite{PaninskiL_MICCAI-M2_2020, HangLu_2021}.
+In this paper, we restrict ourselves to matching neuronal digital identities within an animal; matching cell-type identities across animals is beyond the scope of the present work.

-With recent development in machine vision and deep learning, we are crying out for fast, efficient, and user-friendly algorithms that take, with minimum human interference, raw volumetric imaging data as inputs and extract neural activity traces from all recorded neurons.
-Unlike in immobilized animals where cell positions are invariant and spatiotemporal segmentation could be implemented at once (\cite{Cao_Yan_2020}, \cite{Greenwald_2021}), 3D neuron detection and segmentation in freely behaving \textit{C. elegans} is carried out in every imaging volume independently and has become the speed bottleneck (\cite{leifer2017}, \cite{wen20213deecelltracker}).
-To identify neurons across volumes, recent deep-learning-based models (\cite{leifertransformer}, \cite{wen20213deecelltracker}) require enormous training samples (e.g., large computer-generated synthetic datasets) or specialized processing steps such as straightening a worm (\cite{wen20213deecelltracker}) to facilitate neuron mapping and error corrections.
-Despite the presence of modern gadgets, it remains challenging for a machine to approach a recognition accuracy matching human annotation.
+With recent development in machine vision and deep learning, we are asking for fast, efficient, and user-friendly algorithms that take, with minimum human supervision and correction, raw volumetric imaging data as inputs and extract neural activity traces from all recorded neurons.
+Unlike in immobilized animals where cell positions are invariant and spatiotemporal segmentation could be implemented at once \cite{Zimmer2015cell, Cao_Yan_2020, Greenwald_2021}, 3D neuron detection and segmentation in freely behaving \textit{C. elegans} is carried out in every imaging volume independently and has become the speed bottleneck \cite{leifer2017, wen20213deecelltracker}.
+For example, 3DeeCellTracker requires specialized processing steps such as straightening a worm \cite{leifer2017, wen20213deecelltracker} to facilitate neuron mapping and error corrections.
+This procedure, together with 3D registration and segmentation, is the most time-consuming step.
+To identify neurons across volumes, both fDNC and 3DeeCellTracker \cite{leifertransformer, wen20213deecelltracker} require enormous training samples (e.g., large computer-generated synthetic datasets).
+It remains to be evaluated whether neural networks trained by data augmentation possess sufficient generalization power when the algorithms are applied to datasets collected from a different transgenic animal and by a different imaging system.